HamedAlemo/RSIF/README.md

 # RSIF
 This repository contains source code for training a feed forward neural network to reconstruct Solar Induced Fluorescence (SIF) from MODIS instrument surface reflectance observations.
-Details of the methodolody can be found in the followin manuscript:
+Details of the methodolody can be found in the following manuscript:

-Gentine P., Alemohammad S.H., RSIF (Reconstructed Solar Induced Fluorescence): a machine-learning vegetation product based on MODIS surface reflectance to reproduce GOME-2 solar induced fluorescence, Geophysical Research Letters, in revision.
+Gentine P., Alemohammad S.H.
+(2018) Reconstructed Solar-Induced Fluorescence: A Machine Learning Vegetation Product Based on MODIS Surface Reflectance to Reproduce GOME-2 Solar-Induced Fluorescence, Geophysical Research Letters, DOI: 10.1002/2017GL076294.